jonnor/embeddedml/emlearn/demos.md

 - Can use synthetic data.
 - Can use no hardware, trivial hardware setup just to demonstrate simple thing.

-## Anomaly Detection

-Anomaly Detection
-Known relationship between two variables
-Introduce an anomaly
-Change capacitor.
-Higher/lower value
-Degrate the capacitor.
-Eg using heat

-# Demos

-! not the same as an example

 Demos are:

 - Focused on a real-world usecase or application.